Information stated below is in effect for the 2021-2022 school year.

 ROTC Scholarships General Requirements:

-NOTE: ONE APPLICATION FORM for all available ROTC Scholarships: Medal of Honor, Distinguished Achievement, VADM Boyes, Marks, Bowden and ROTC Scholarships
+NOTE: ONE APPLICATION FORM for all available ROTC Scholarships: VADM Boyes, Marks, Bowden and AFCEA ROTC Scholarships

 All applicants must be of good moral character; demonstrate academic excellent with required at least required minimum GPA for each program; have a financial need; and the potential to serve as an officer in the U.S. Armed Forces.

-All applications must be endorsed and submitted to the AFCEA Educational Foundation by the respective ROTC Professors of Military Science, Naval Science or Aerospace Studies.
+All applications must be endorsed by their respective ROTC Professors of Military Science, Naval Science or Aerospace Studies.

 Scholarship awards are subject to availability of funding.
 Scholarships are to be used for tuition and course-related expenses, such as fees, books, supplies and equipment that are required for the courses at the university for the school year.